ThakeeNathees/pocketlang/docs/pages/Language-API/modules.md

 # Import functions from a module.
 from lang import write, gc

-# Using alias to bind with a differt name.
+# Using alias to bind with a different name.
 import math as foo
 from lang import clock as bar